jayrocatlin/csf534-434-spring2021/assignments/a09/README.md

 :interrobang: Question 39 - What is the difference between account disablement and account deletion?
 Is one preferable over another? <br>

-:interrobang: Question 40 - How are account lockouts and SIEMs, NIDs, NIPs, or other network security tools? <br>
+:interrobang: Question 40 - How do account lockouts work with SIEMs, NIDs, NIPs to inhibit adversarial behavior like brute-force attacks? <br>

 ## Part 4.
 Submission